1925 Nobel Prize in Literature: Prize decision

+In their report to the Swedish Academy dated 12 September 1925, the Nobel committee recommended that the prize for 1925 should not be awarded.
+Among the nominees dismissed were four authors who were subsequently awarded the prize, George Bernard Shaw, Grazia Deledda, Sigrid Undset and Johannes V. Jensen.
+One committee member, Erik Axel Karlfeldt, unsuccessfully proposed that the year's prize should be awarded to the English poet and novelist Thomas Hardy.
+The Nobel committee also considered the Czech poet Otokar Březina, but his candidacy was hindered as none of the committee members could read his work in the original language but were referred to rather inadequate German and English translations.

 In November 1925, the Swedish Academy declared that no Nobel Prize in Literature would be awarded with the following statement:

 "During the selection process in 1925, the Nobel Committee for Literature decided that none of the year's nominations met the criteria as outlined in the will of Alfred Nobel.
 According to the Nobel Foundation's statutes, the Nobel Prize can in such a case be reserved until the following year, and this statute was then applied."

-After the deliberations in 1926, it was revealed that Shaw would be its 1925 recipient but its 1926 awardee was not yet decided, hence the decision was moved to 1927.
+After the deliberations in 1926, the Swedish Academy decided that George Bernard Shaw should be awarded the prize for 1925.

 Reactions

 At first, Shaw declined the prize stating "I can forgive Nobel for inventing dynamite, but only a fiend in human form could have invented the Nobel prize".
 He later changed his mind and accepted the honour, but refused to receive the prize money.

 Shaw recommended that the prize money instead used to fund the translation of works by Swedish playwright August Strindberg to English.